raysan5/riconpacker/src/README.txt

 # rIconPacker v1.0

-A simple and easy-to-use icons packer.
+A simple and easy-to-use icons packer and extractor.

 rIconPacker is available in two flavours: ZERO (free version) and ONE (low-cost version).

 ## rIconPacker ZERO features

- - Icons pack/unpack using PNG file compression
- - Multiple image file types supported
+ - Pack your custom PNG images into an icon
+ - Unpack icon to check available image sizes
+ - Generate missing icon sizes for selected platform
+ - Extract icon images as PNG files
  - Completely portable (single file)

 ## rIconPacker ONE plus features

+ - Additional predefined platform sizes: Windows, Favicon, Android, iOS
- - Powerful command line for batch icon conversion and packaging
+ - Powerful command line for batch icon conversion and extraction
- - Export icon data as .raw or code bytes array (.h)
- - Three unique GUI themes: Light, Dark, Candy
+ - Configurable image scaling algorythm: Nearest-neighbor or Bicubic

 ## rIconPacker Usage

-Drag & drop your ICO files for unpacking and image sizes processing, drag & drop PNG files for different icon sizes or generate directly on the tool.
+Drag & drop your ICO/PNG files to unpack/add the different available image sizes, missing sizes could also be generated (always using biggest available size).

-rIconPacker ONE comes with a powerful command line for batch icons generation and packaging.
+rIconPacker ONE comes with a powerful command line for batch icons generation and extraction.
 To view all available operation just run on command line:

  > riconpacker.exe --help